Posted: 16th March 2017

 However, you will more than likely need to provide evidence of the presence of a pathogen to landowners or authorities.
 Destroying plants or crops owing to a wrong diagnosis via sight could be costly.
 Also, national or government plant disease diagnosis protocols may require confirmation of the presence or absence of Phytophthora for routine management, data collection and/or exporting purposes.

-A quick and easy way of confirming the presence of Phytophthora is by using our Pocket Diagnostic® Phytophthora rapid test.
+A quick and easy way of confirming the presence of Phytophthora is by using a Phytophthora rapid test.
 Based on similar technology to a pregnancy test these easy to use tests can detect many different Phytophthora species in minutes in different plants such as potatoes, tomatoes, rhododendrons, oak and larch.

 Using an in-field rapid test such as Pocket Diagnostic® means you are able to routinely test for Phytophthora on a regular basis, using a simple but effective method.
-In addition, as the Pocket Diagnostic® Phytophthora rapid test has a detection level of 105 ml1 cfu these tests can be an early warning sign in preventing a big problem.
+In addition, as the Pocket Diagnostic® Phytophthora rapid test has a good limit of detection these tests can be an early warning sign in preventing a big problem.

-See how to use a Pocket Diagnostic® test and see how they can help you to detect Phytophthora-infected plant material.
+See how to use a Phytophthora rapid test and see how they can help you to detect Phytophthora-infected plant material.

 There are several different species of Phytophthora with varying symptoms.
 This video published by Forestry Commission provides a guide on how to detect Phytophthora ramorum.